For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • On the NHS – Your personal circumstances may entitle you to a free eye test on the NHS, including if you have a pre-existing medical condition or are aged 16–18 and in full-time education.
 See the full list of eligibility criteria and remember that, in Scotland, eye tests are free for everyone.

 • Special offers from opticians – While there's no guarantee that a promotion will be live when you need it, check to see if any opticians near you are offering free eye tests.
-Boots, Specsavers and Tesco have all done this in the past, so use these tips to scout out a free test.
+Boots, Specsavers and Tesco have all done this in the past, so use the tips on our deals page to scout out a free test.

-• From your employer – If you work in front of a computer or laptop for the majority of the day, your employer must pay for you to have an eye test if you request it.
-Your employer may arrange the eye test for you, or they could ask you to keep the receipt and refund you.
+• From your employer – If you work in front of a computer or laptop for most of the day, your employer must pay for you to have an eye test if you request it.
+Your employer may arrange the eye test for you, or they could ask you to keep the receipt so they can refund it.
 Either way, it's best to discuss it with them first, and you can show them this document if they're unaware of the legislation.

-Regardless of whether you're planning to buy glasses from them or not, opticians are legally obliged to give you a copy of your prescription after conducting an eye test.
+Regardless of whether you're planning to buy glasses from them, opticians are legally obliged to give you a copy of your prescription after conducting an eye test.

 2. Measure your pupillary distance